Best Massage Guns of 2025

 Noise Level

-How much a massage gun’s noise factors into your purchasing decision will be a matter of personal preference.
-Most manufacturers will tell you how quiet their technology is, but it really comes down to your sensitivity to noise.
+Your personal preference will determine how much a massage gun’s noise factors into your purchasing decision.
+While most manufacturers will tell you how quiet their technology is, it really comes down to your sensitivity to noise.

 Generally, the higher-end massage guns tend to be quieter.
-The Hyperice Hypervolt 2 Pro and the Roll Recovery R1 Percussion stood out for their lack of sound in this guide.
-None of the devices above are particularly loud, though the Therabody Theragun Elite has a higher pitch sound.
+In this guide, the Hyperice Hypervolt 2 Pro and the Roll Recovery R1 Percussion stood out for their lack of sound.
+None of the devices above are particularly loud.

 Bluetooth Connectivity and Accompanying Apps